Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-\begin{dfn*} The t-structure on $D^{\mr{b}}_{\mr{hol}}(X/K)$ is called the {\em constructible t-structure}, and shortly, {\em c-t-structure}.
+\begin{dfn*} The t-structure on $D^{\mr{b}}_{\mr{hol}}(X/K)$ defined in the proposition is called the {\em constructible t-structure}, and shortly, {\em c-t-structure}.
 The heart of the t-structure is denoted by $\mr{Con}(X/K)$, and called the category of {\em constructible modules}.
 The cohomology functor for this t-structure is denoted by $\cH^*$. \end{dfn*}

 \begin{rem*} Our constructible t-structure can be regarded as a generalization of ``perverse t-structure'' introduced in \cite{Letsru}, and also as a $p$-adic analogue of the t-structure defined in \cite{Katsr}. \end{rem*}